Cognexa/plcx/README.md

-# ByMessage
+# plcx

-Package for reading message in bytes or bits.
+Package for communication with PLC.
+Capable of reading message in bytes or bits.

 ```yaml
 receive: